Amirah Lidasan: Activism

 She was first exposed to student activism during her studies at the University of the Philippines Diliman as she was taking BA Journalism.
 She was active in organizations like Union of Journalists of the Philippines and Center for Nationalist Studies where she was enticed by the latter's discussions and analyses against tuition fee increases.
 She joined the National Union of Students of the Philippines and became its National Chairperson in 1995.
 She then volunteered for Karapatan and Kilusang Mayo Uno.
 Coming from a fact-finding mission among the human rights situation in Mindanao, she became instrumental in the establishment of the Moro-Christian People's Alliance in August 1999.

 During President Joseph Estrada's all-out war, she and her family became a bakwit (evacuee) as government forces of the central camp of the Moro Islamic Liberation Front (MILF) Camp Abubakar near her ancestral home.
-She was assisted by organizations such as Bagong Alyansang Makabayan, Promotion for Church People's Response, National Council of Churches in the Philippines, and Christian Conference of Asia in seeking solidarity and help for Moros affected and plead for the stoppage of the all-out war.
+She was assisted by organizations such as Bagong Alyansang Makabayan, Promotion of Church Peopleʼs Response, National Council of Churches in the Philippines, and Christian Conference of Asia in seeking solidarity and help for Moros affected and plead for the stoppage of the all-out war.
 She participated in the EDSA II Revolt.

 She became the first nominee of Suara Bangsamoro party-list during the 2004 Philippine House of Representatives elections.
 However the organization failed to win a single seat alleging that it has been a victim of voter fraud in Mindanao.